Xriuk/NeatMapper/docs/advanced-options/collection-mapping-and-projection.md

 # Automatic collection maps

-When you create a map you can also map collections of the types, even nested, automatically.
+When you create a map, you can also map collections of the types, even nested, automatically.
+This applies for normal maps, async maps (including `IAsyncEnumerable<T>`) and projection maps.

-When you create an async map, the same happens for async collection maps.

-The same applies to projection maps too.

 ```csharp
 // Create a new list